dog-broad/RainDropGameAI/README.md

 - Randomly generated raindrops that fall from the top of the screen.
 - Bucket controlled by arrow keys to catch raindrops.
-- AI-controlled option to automatically move the bucket towards the nearest raindrop.
+- AI-controlled option to automatically move the bucket towards the nearest raindrop using heuristic rules.
 - Score tracking for each raindrop caught.
 - Adjustable game speed to control the difficulty.
 - Game over condition after a specified duration.